LiSeCo: Linear Semantic Control for Language Generation: Problem Statement

 \subsubsection{At post-training time (offline): Semantic Probe.}

-We want to nudge the output attribute $a$ towards our desired range $\mathcal A^*$ by intervening in latent space.
-Doing so requires access to the function $a: \Sigma^* \to \mathcal A$, which could be given by, e.g., an off-the-shelf toxicity classifier.
-In our case, we are interested in functions $a: \Sigma^* \to \mathbb R$ that assign strings to continuous ratings.
-Similar to \cite{park2023the}, we take the view that, for each layer $t$, ``safe" language occupies a region $\mathcal X_t$ of activation space.
-Formally, a sequence $s\in\Sigma^*$ falls within the desired score range $\mathcal A^*$ if and only if its corresponding representations $x_t\in\mathcal X_t$.
-Identifying the allowed region $\mathcal X_t$ depends on how the attribute $a$ is encoded in latent space: let layer $t$'s activations encode $a$ as $f_t: \mathbb R^d \to \mathcal A$.
-Then, the region $\mathcal X_t$ in latent space can be identified as $\mathcal A^*$'s pre-image under $f_t$ (see \Cref{lemma:activation} for formal statement and proof).
-The key insight is that the desired outcome $a \in \mathcal A^*$ is proxied by enforcing the activation $x_t \in \mathcal X_t$.
+We want to nudge the output attribute towards our desired range $\mathcal A^*$ by intervening in latent space.
+Doing so requires access to the attribute scoring function $a: \Sigma^* \to \mathcal A$, which could be given by, e.g., an off-the-shelf neural toxicity scorer.
+Crucially, we assume the existence of a map $f_t: \mathbb R^d \to \mathcal A$ that maps the activation space of layer $t$ to output attribute ratings (this assumption is rather strict, see discussion in \Cref{app:identification}).
+Let the region $\mathcal X_t$ in latent space be the desired output space $\mathcal A^*$'s \emph{pre-image} under $f_t$.
+Then, the problem of constraining $a \in \mathcal A^*$ reduces to constraining the activation $x_t \in \mathcal X_t$.